Clonal Diversity at Cancer Recurrence: Introduction

-Another related stream of literature focuses on mutation-induced intratumor heterogeneity of a tumor cell population.
-The mutation of cancer cells and the resulting drug-resistance have been extensively studied in previous literature (\cite{CG1986}, \cite{Michelson1989}, \cite{Komarova2006}, \cite{Haeno2007}, \cite{Durrett2010}, \cite{Durrett2011}, \cite{Keller2015}, \cite{Cheek2018}).
-The most pertinent paper to this work is \cite{Durrett2011}, in which the authors examine the intratumor heterogeneity of a tumor during its expansion.
+Another related stream of literature focuses on the intratumor heterogeneity induced by mutations in the tumor cell population.
+Previous studies (\cite{CG1986}, \cite{Michelson1989}, \cite{Komarova2006}, \cite{Haeno2007}, \cite{Durrett2010}, \cite{Durrett2011}, \cite{Keller2015}, \cite{Cheek2018}) have extensively examined the mutation of cancer cells and their resulting drug resistance.
+Of particular relevance to our work is the study by \cite{Durrett2011}, where the authors examine the intratumor heterogeneity of a tumor during its expansion.
 They investigate a multi-type branching process model in which each mutation results in a random, additive change in the cell's birth rate.
-They study both between-generation heterogeneity (cells with the same number of mutations are grouped together) and within-generation heterogeneity in the first generation of cells (cells with only one mutation).
+They study both between-generation heterogeneity (where cells with the same number of mutations are grouped together as a generation) and within-generation heterogeneity in the first generation of cells (comprised of cells with only one mutation).
 For the latter part, they investigate two metrics to measure heterogeneity: (1) Simpson's Index and (2) the fraction of cells that belong to the largest clone.